 1. Never Mix Business With Pleasure

-When it comes to business finances, it probably seems like common sense that your personal and business expenses should be separate.
+Regarding business finances, it probably seems like common sense that your personal and business expenses should be separate.

 However, in practice, it can sometimes be tricky to stick to this rule.
-Just imagine that you’re at the office supply store and you need to buy ink for both your office printer and home printer.
+Just imagine that you’re at the office supply store and need to buy ink for both your office and home printer.

 In fact, nearly one in five business owners admit that they do not even have separate personal and business bank accounts.